 Editorial

 Okay, everyone back to work!
-See you in the new year!
+See you next month!

 In response to September’s editorial…